Craig Smith (basketball, born 1972)

-Craig Francis Smith (born December 14, 1972) is an American college basketball coach who is the head coach for the Utah Utes men's team of the Pac-12 Conference.
-A member of Tim Miles' coaching tree, Smith served as an assistant for Miles at four schools – Mayville State, North Dakota State, Colorado State, and Nebraska.
+Craig Francis Smith (born December 14, 1972) is an American college basketball coach who was most recently the head coach for the Utah Utes men's team of the Big 12 Conference until 2025.
+He served as an assistant for Tim Miles at four schools – Mayville State, North Dakota State, Colorado State, and Nebraska.
 Smith was also the head coach at Mayville State from 2004 to 2007, at South Dakota from 2014 to 2018, and at Utah State from 2018 to 2021.

 Early life and education

 Born in Stephen, Minnesota, Smith graduated from the University of North Dakota in 1996 with a bachelor's degree in secondary education and Northern State University in South Dakota with a master's degree in education in 1999.

 Coaching career

 Beginnings as assistant coach (1996–2004)

 Smith began his coaching career in 1996 as an assistant coach for one season at Mayville State University, an NAIA school in North Dakota.
 This was the first of several coaching roles under Tim Miles.

 In 1997, Smith enrolled in graduate school at Northern State, an NCAA Division II school in South Dakota, and became a graduate assistant with its men's basketball team.
 Returning to North Dakota, Smith was an assistant coach at Minot State from 1998 to 2001.

 In 2001, Smith reunited with Miles at then-NCAA Division II North Dakota State, where he was an assistant coach and director of operations for three seasons.